paramaroy8/Projects_From_Scratch/README.md

 - Accuracy/metric evaluation
 - Data loading pipeline (use NumPy arrays)
 - Batching
-- Mapping the predicted class (index of highest score) to the labels of dataset
+- Mapping predicted class to dataset labels

 > This is a work in progress.
 Contributions or feedback are welcome!